laurabenestan/BLAST/README.md

-# BLAST tutorial on RAD-seq datasets
+# BLAST tutorial to define candidate genes

 Performing an efficient BLAST on RAD-sequencing and DarTseq datasets may sometimes be tricky, i.e. knowning which file contains the sequence and ID information for RAD-seq and Dartseq librairies.